404notphil/PAWKIT/README.md

 # Abstract

-FingerPerc is a musical instrument in the form of an Android app.
+PAWKIT is a musical instrument in the form of an Android app.
 It's a dynamic, zone-based percussion interface, packaged with deep-sampled acoustic percussion instruments and drum kits.
 A user can load an instrument and then create sound by tapping the screen.
 For each instrument, there are two zones on the screen which represent the primary sounds that the instrument can make.
 For example, in the case of the Bombo Legüero,